smaillns/springboot-kafka-avro/README.md

 > - **Ports**: Define interfaces for incoming and outgoing interactions.
 > - **Adapters**: Implement the interfaces defined by the ports

-> [!NOTE]
-> The focus is on providing a robust **testing** setup that ensures the microservice behaves as expected in a real-world environment.

 ## Project Structure